Avoiding Liability Bulletin – October 15, 2015

 The mother of her deceased son filed a medical malpractice and wrongful death suit against the United States of America pursuant to the Federal Tort Claims Act.
 The clinic was a tribally operated facility under the U.S. Department of Health and Human Services and Title I of the Indian Self-Determination Act.
 4 All of the health care personnel, including the nurse practitioners and the physicians, were employed by the United States acting in their scope of employment.
 The Department of Health and Human Services denied the mother’s claims.

-–Failure to inquire about whether the patient had a history of
+- Failure to inquire about whether the patient had a history of fever or chills;

 The case underscores the importance of expert testimony regarding how one evaluates and treats a patient.
 In this case, two physicians for the parents of the deceased boy and a physician expert for the nurse practitioner provided the detailed, copious expert testimony about the care of the young patient and the breach(es) of the family nurse practitioner’s standard of care.